madminer-tool/madminer-tutorial/content/intro.md

 # MadMiner tutorial

 This is a tutorial on [MadMiner](https://github.com/diana-hep/madminer) developed by Johann Brehmer, Felix Kling, Irina Espejo, and Kyle Cranmer.
 Sinclert Pérez has made major contributions to the docker containers and workflows, and documentation for running MadMiner on REANA.
+Matthew Feickert helped with Binder and streamlined docker files.
 The site is built using [Jupyter Book](https://jupyterbook.org/intro).

 ![](https://iris-hep.org/assets/logos/madminer.png)